-Every practice test is different, so you’ll get the variety of questions you need to improve your math skills, building your knowledge and confidence at the same time.
+Every time you try our “practice test”, you’ll get a different version, so you’ll get the variety of questions you need to improve your math skills, building your knowledge and confidence at the same time.

 Whether you are taking the PRAXIS math test next month or next year, you can learn everything you need to know with our practice and instruction.
 You might have trouble recalling the way to solve some math problems, or there may be techniques and concepts that you never learned.
 You're not alone.
 Most teachers are terrified of the math component of the PRAXIS test, and that's why we're here.

-The PRAXIS is a national teacher certification exam.
-Some states use their own teacher certification exam, but many use the PRAXIS.
-The test is taken by aspiring and existing teachers alike, and a failing score can prevent the continuation of a teaching career or stop a prospective teacher before he or she can even start.
+The PRAXIS tests determine whether teacher candidates have the ability to become professional educators.
+The PRAXIS Core test assesses readiness to enter a teacher education program at a four-year college or university.
+The PRAXIS Subject Tests and Content Knowledge Tests may be required by your state in order to obtain a teaching certificate or to upgrade your license.
+Although some states use their own teacher certification exams, the majority of them use the PRAXIS tests.
+Taken by aspiring and existing teachers alike, a failing score can prevent the continuation of a teaching career or stop a prospective teacher before he or she can even start.